 Gather as much Facebook pixel data as possible

 A Facebook pixel is an analytics tool designed to help you put your Facebook marketing dollars to the best use.
 The pixel is a code that you embed into your website allowing you to track site visitors.
 The data gathered allows you to retarget those users with Facebook ads in the future and see what viewers are doing on your site when they return.

 It’s all about information.
 More information means better targeting and better marketing success.
 The information gained from Facebook pixel data allows you to gain more insights about your audience, send targeted messaging to users who already know your brand, and track the effectiveness of your paid social advertising efforts.

 You don’t know what you don’t know.
 Paying for marketing without testing its effectiveness is like shooting in the dark.
 Test your ads and then test them again.
 Once you determine which ones are the most effective, scale them properly to boost results and increase effectiveness.
 Scrap any ads that prove ineffective.

 In the long run, testing your advertisements will save you money and ensure that your brand is reaching its highest potential.
 Don’t make the mistake of assuming your ads are being seen by the right audience.
 Test them to see for yourself!

 Retarget, Retarget, Retarget!

 Retargeting, also known as remarketing, is the process of keeping your brand in front of bounced traffic after they leave your website.
 For most websites, only 2% of web traffic converts on the first visit.
-Retargeting is a tool designed to help companies reach the 98% of users who don’t convert right away.
+Retargeting is a tool designed to help companies reach the other 98% of users who don’t convert right away.

-The internet is like one infinitely huge shopping mall full of window shoppers.
+The internet is like an infinitely huge shopping mall full of window shoppers.
 Users can click from page to page, scroll through some copy, read a review or two, and move on to the next.
 Retargeting allows you to say, “Hey!
 Consumer!
 Remember me?
 I’m what you need!”
 Without so much shouting.